lexmanM/FPL-statistics/README.md

 # FPL-statistics
-Statistical analysis of the fantasy premier league and its users
+Statistical analysis of the fantasy premier league